How to discover your team’s peak productivity hours and maximize their impact

 Learn more

-How to maximize peak productivity hours
+How to maximize your team’s peak performance time

-Limit distractions during deep work.
-This is an essential component of maximizing your peak productivity hours and increasing your ability to focus.
-Email, phone, noisy environments, and impromptu meetings and chats with coworkers are all major distractions at work, so make sure to eliminate those when working on critical tasks that require full attention.
+This is an essential component of maximizing your team’s peak productivity hours and increasing their ability to focus.
+Email, phone, noisy environments, and impromptu meetings and chats with coworkers are all major distractions at work, so make sure to minimize those when employees work on critical tasks requiring full attention.

 productivity hours